PQuinn00/Spotify-SQL-Project/README.md

-# Spotify Portfolio Project 🎵
+# Spotify SQL Portfolio Project 🎵

 ## Project Overview
 This project involves analyzing music metrics and streaming trends using SQL.
 The dataset includes attributes like artist, track, album, and metrics such as danceability, energy, and views.